Skip to Main Content

 Evening: Dinner tonight can be easy at Banger's Sausage House + Beer Garden, which offers 104 beers on tap and 30 types of homemade sausage along with apps and sides like miso and cola baked beans, chili cheese fries, poutine, and giant soft pretzels.
 After dinner, make your way to South Congress Street for more of Austin's nightlife: Sagebrush is the place to be for live music; Crow Bar for craft beers and housemade cocktails; and the Little Darlin' for outdoor space and yard games.

-Where Should I Stay in Austin for a Bachelor Party?
+Places to Stay in Austin for a Bachelor Party

-A stay downtown keeps you close to the action and within walking distance of a lot of the nightlife and restaurants, you're looking for.
+A stay downtown keeps you close to the action and within walking distance of a lot of the nightlife and restaurants that you're looking for.
 But don't be surprised if you wind up a bit outside of downtown and need a few Ubers here and there, especially if you're staying near the lake for larger houses and big groups.
+Here are some of our recommended stays below.
+Oh, and if you plan on staying at a vacation rental home, don't forget to bring the bachelor party decorations to take it to the next level.

 Austin Marriott Downtown: A perfect spot in the heart of downtown, the property works on a budget and offers a rooftop bar with tiki-style cocktails.